Brataualung people

-The Brataualung are an Indigenous Australian people, one of the five tribes of Gippsland, in the state of Victoria, Australia, and part of a wider regional grouping known as the Kurnai.
+The Brataualung were an Indigenous Australian people, one of the five clans of the Kurnai people who live in the Gippsland region of the state of Victoria, Australia.

 Language

-Brataualung language is a variety of what is generally classified as Gunai, which itself is classified by Robert M. W. Dixon as Muk-thang According to Alfred William Howitt, the Brataualung, together with the Braiakaulungl and Tatungalung all spoke dialects of Nulit and Nulit, Muk-thang and the Thangquai spoken by the Krauatungalung were mutually unintelligible.
+The Brataualung language was a variety of what is generally classified as Gunai, which itself is classified by Robert M. W. Dixon as Muk-thang.
+According to Alfred William Howitt, the Brataualung, together with the Braiakaulungl and Tatungalung all spoke dialects of Nulit and Nulit, Muk-thang and the Thangquai spoken by the Krauatungalung were mutually unintelligible.

 Country

 The Brataualung's traditional territories embraced some 1,900 mi2, extending eastwards from Cape Liptrap and Tarwin Meadows east to the maritime outlet of the Merriman Creek.
 Its northern boundary reached inland to Mirboo.
 It included what are now Port Albert and Wilsons Promontory.

 Social organization

-The Brataualung are divided into several subgroupings or hordes.
+The Brataualung were divided into several subgroupings or hordes.